AgustinDipolito/flutter-and-sockets/README.md

 - Server load on Heroku (Restart every 30mins without activity).

-- List of bands, votes and real time graph.
+- List of bands, votes and graph in real time.
 - Client and Server could add new bands.
 - Client and Server could delete.